Beware of Aliases -- Signal Preservation is Crucial for Robust Image Restoration: Related Work

 \section{Related Work}

-\paragraph{Adversarial Robustness} Adversarial robustness is a model's robustness against intentionally crafted image perturbations that aim to fool the network.
-These adversarial attacks have proven to be an important tool for judging if the quality of the representations learned by a network are reasonable\cite{agnihotri2023cospgd,schmalfuss2022attacking,schrodi2022towards,agnihotri2023unreasonable}.
-While the first adversarial attacks focused on classification networks \cite{c_and_w,fgsm,pgd} these kinds of attacks are now broadly used on different tasks like image denoising, restoration, or semantic segmentation, to evaluate the network's robustness \cite{agnihotri2023cospgd,segpgd,schmalfuss2022perturbationconstrained}.
-In our work, we show that the model's robustness can be enhanced by providing an aliasing-free path for the downsampling and upsampling in image restoration models.
+\paragraph{Adversarial Robustness} Adversarial robustness refers to a model's ability to withstand intentionally crafted image perturbations designed to fool the network.
+Such attacks are commonly used to evaluate the quality of a network's learned representations~\cite{schmalfuss2022attacking,schrodi2022towards,agnihotri2023unreasonable}.
+While the first adversarial attacks focused on classification networks \cite{c_and_w,fgsm,pgd} subsequent work introduced adversarial attacks for a broader range of pixel-wise tasks~\cite{agnihotri2023cospgd,segpgd,schmalfuss2022perturbationconstrained}.
+Our work shows that a model's robustness can be enhanced by providing an aliasing-free path for the downsampling and upsampling in image restoration models.

-\paragraph{Aliasing Artifacts} Recent work analyzing the properties of robust models demonstrates that one important aspect of a model's robustness is the inherent robustness against aliasing artifacts \cite{grabinski2022aliasing,li2021wavecnet,zhang2019making,zou2020delving}.
-Thereby, \cite{zhang2019making,zou2020delving} enhance a model's shift-invariance by blurring before downsampling to reduce aliases, \cite{li2021wavecnet} include wavelet denoising against aliasing and for more robustness against common corruptions, \cite{hossain2023anti} introduce an anti-aliasing activation function in combination with blurring before downsampling and \cite{grabinski2022aliasing} show that robust models inherently exhibit less aliasing after downsampling.
-While these works primarily focus on the encoding of images and the introduced artifacts during downsampling they are equally important for upsampling methods \cite{agnihotri2023improving}.
-Also in the field of image generation reducing aliasing improves the quality of the generated images \cite{durall2020watch,jung2021spectral,karras2021alias}.
+\paragraph{Aliasing Artifacts} Recent work on model robustness demonstrates that aliasing artifacts tend to increase model vulnerability in classification models. \cite{zhang2019making,zou2020delving} enhance a model's shift-invariance and reduce aliases by blurring before downsampling, \cite{li2021wavecnet} use wavelet representations, and \cite{hossain2023anti} introduce a novel activation function in combination with blurring before downsampling as a remedy.
+These works primarily focus on image encoding and artifacts introduced during downsampling.
+However, \cite{durall2020watch,jung2021spectral,karras2021alias} point out that aliasing is equally harmful during upsampling in the context of GANs.
+Recent work by \cite{agnihotri2023improving} leverages this insight to improve representations learned for encoder-decoder networks using Large Transposed Convolution Kernels (LCTC) for upsampling.